Catalytic strategy, tools, and metrics for realizing value. And values.

 One powerful technique for catalyzing internal action is demonstrating the business value of sustainability and responsibility – especially since, when measured correctly, the ROI is usually 10x to 20x what was previously thought.

-We have extensive experience – almost a quarter century – working with leaders on topics such as what it means to be a catalyst, what it takes, and how to demonstrate the business value created.
+We have extensive experience – a quarter century – working with leaders on topics such as what it means to be a catalyst, what it takes, and how to demonstrate the business value created.